adeyinkaoresanya/project-badging-outreach-playbook-1/02-outreach-ambassador.md

 layout: default
 ---

-## How to be an effective Outreach Ambassador
+## How to be an Effective Outreach Ambassador
 As an outreach ambassador, your role is to encourage, support, and guide projects through the CHAOSS Project Badging process.
 You are not a gatekeeper, you don’t judge readiness or expertise.
 Instead, you:

 - Introduce projects to the initiative.